15 TV Series Set In Small Towns: The Strange & The Spooky

 Starring the brilliant Amy Adams, the miniseries is based on the best selling debut novel by Gillian Flynn (she subsequently wrote Gone Girl).

-The psychological thriller follows the story of reporter (Camille), an alcholic, who's recovering from years of self-harm.
+The psychological thriller follows the story of a reporter (Camille), an alcholic who's recovering from years of self-harm.
 Returning to her hometown of Wind Gap, Missouri, she investigates the murder of two young girls.
 But while she's back living with her hyper-critical mother, Camille has to confront some personal demons and shocking truths that will ultimately help her solve the case.

 11. Cruel Summer (2021 - 2023)